hukai916/scATACpipe/README.md

 See documentation [usage](https://github.com/hukai916/scATACpipe/blob/main/docs/usage.md) for all of the available options.

 ##### Web GUI
 For easy generation of configuration file, we have implemented an interactive [config generator](https://mccb.umassmed.edu/scATACpipe/ConfigGenerator).

 It was implemented with pure HTML/JavaScript/CSS codes so that it can be used locally.
 To use it locally, simply click [here](https://downgit.github.io/#/home?url=https://github.com/hukai916/scATACpipe/tree/0.1.1/web_gui) to download the web_gui.

-Then, then it open with web browser:
+Then, then open it with your web browser by double clicking `web_gui/index.html` file or execute the following command in your terminal:
 ```
 open web_gui/index.html